Brooklyn Nets: Jeremy Lin Can Provide Leadership

 Brooklyn’s first round pick in the 2016 NBA Draft, Caris LeVert, is 22.
 The Nets’ second round pick, Isaiah Whitehead, is 21.
 And, even though they are not primarily guards, Rondae Hollis-Jefferson and Chris McCullough are both 21 as well.
 If Brooklyn wants to take the next step in the coming years, the development of their young players will be essential.

 Certainly, head coach Kenny Atkinson will work with the players, but from a player-to-player standpoint, Lin can be an excellent leader.
 During the NBA Summer League, Lin spoke to Ohm Youngmisuk of ESPN.com and discussed his role with his new team.
-“I’m definitely coming in [to Brooklyn, understanding] what my role is.
+“I’m definitely coming in what my role is.
 I’m the playmaker.
 I’m the point guard.
 I’ve got to lead.
 I’ve got to be an extension of the coach, and I’m not shying away from that role at all.”

 Ideally, Lin will serve as a coach on the floor, which is a role that many veteran point guards such as Tony Parker, Chris Paul, and others have taken on over the years.
 The Nets moved on from Jarrett Jack — who is a veteran in his own right — so Lin will now take over as not only the starting point guard, but the veteran leader on the floor.